dk0m/LogSyscall/README.md

 # LogSyscall

-Windows System Call Instrumention Engine Using ICs.
+Windows x64 System Call Instrumention Engine.

 ## Explanation

 LogSyscall allows you to instrument/hook system calls before they are executed.

 It detects transitions from KM to UM using [Instrumention Callbacks](https://github.com/Deputation/instrumentation_callbacks), now that we have the return address we can place a software breakpoint on the ``syscall`` instruction.